jsiek/arete/README.md

 * static tracking of fractional permissions

 * generics with contraints

+* more features for asynchronous and parallel programming.

 The design of Arete is currently captured in a prototype implementation written in Python 3.10 that includes: